legalize-dev/legalize-nl/nl/BWBV0006309.md

 9. If a proposal has been accepted or rejected by the Congress, it may be re-examined by the same Congress only if the motion for reconsideration is supported by at least three delegations and approved by two thirds of the member countries or territories present and voting.

+10. Any proposal that could entail substantial expenditures by the Union must be accompanied by an estimate of its financial consequences, prepared in consultation with the General Secretariat by the member country or territory that has drafted it, for the purpose of determining the financial resources needed for its implementation.

 ##### Article 109.
 Debates

 1. Speakers must confine themselves to the pending issue, limiting their speeches to a maximum of five minutes, except as otherwise agreed by a simple majority of the members present and voting.
 The Chairman shall be authorized to interrupt any speakers exceeding their allotted time.

 2. Subject to consultation with the Congress and approval by a simple majority of members present and entitled to vote, the Chairman may:

-- a). limit the number of speeches by a single delegation on a particular proposal or group of proposals;
+- limit the number of speeches by a single delegation on a particular proposal or group of proposals;

 - b). limit the number of speeches by different delegations on a particular proposal or group of proposals to five in favour and five against the pending issue;